BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2024.09*: &nbsp;🎉🎉 I serving as a TPC-Member for [2024 IEEE International Conference on Signal, Information and Data Processing](http://icsidp.org/index.asp)！
 - *2024.08*: &nbsp;🎉🎉 I am greatly honored to won the 1st prize of best student paper award in ACES-China2024!
 - *2024.07*: &nbsp;🎉🎉 I am greatly honored to receive the Jiachi Yang Academician Scholarship!
 - *2024.07*: &nbsp;🎉🎉 One paper (first author) on non-contact vital sign detection for multiple persons at short-range is accepted by ACES-China2024!